Operating Leverage in CCFP

 Derivation

-Base for the derivation is the market balance sheet where the present value of the asset (project or investment), PV_{asset}, is the sum of present value of the contribution cash flows, PV_{contr}, and the present value of the fixed cash flows, PV_{fix}:
+Base for the derivation is the market balance sheet where the value of the asset (project or investment), V_{asset}, is the sum of revenues’ value, V_{rev}, the value of variable cost cash flows, V_{var}, and value of the fixed cost cash flows, V_{fix}:

-Now we derive in respect to the market portfolio return rate r_m and devide by PV_{asset}.
-The relative change of PV_{asset} in respect to r_m is just the beta of the asset, \beta_{asset}, by definition.
+Now we derive in respect to the market portfolio return rate r_m and devide by V_{asset}.
+The relative change of V_{asset} in respect to r_m is just the beta of the asset, \beta_{asset}, by definition.
 Hence we get

 Application in CCFP

 The bottom up beta from an industry segment includes fixed costs, it corresponds to \beta_{asset}.
-Applying the previous derivation you can calculate the beta of the contribution cash flows, \beta_{contr}.
-PV_{fix} and PV_{contr} are values from the market balance sheet of the averaged industry segment companies.
+Applying the previous derivation you can calculate the beta of the contribution cash flows, \beta_{rev} and \beta_{var}.
+V_{fix} and V_{asset} are values from the market balance sheet of the averaged industry segment companies.
 If these values are more or less stable over time you can also take the corresponding figures from the averaged income statement of the industry segment.
 These data are available in several statistical sources.
-With \beta_{contr} you can calculate the equity risk premium of the contribution cash flow discount rate and hence the discount rate itself, for instance according to the capital asset pricing model (CAPM).
+With \beta_{rev} you can calculate the equity risk premium of the contribution cash flow discount rate and hence the discount rate itself, for instance according to the capital asset pricing model (CAPM).
 With r_f as risk free rate and r_m as average return rate of the industry segment, the equity return rate is:

-The return rate for contribution cash flows r_{contr} considering debt D and equity E financing including tax shield effect with constant debt to equity ratio and marginal tax rate t is:
+The return rate for contribution cash flows r_{rev} considering debt D and equity E financing including tax shield effect with constant debt to equity ratio and marginal tax rate t is:

 With that procedure we get the correct discount rate for the contribution cash flows in the CCFP approach.